lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 The simplest form of a `Pipeline` specification is the URI at which the `Pipeline` can be found.
-This URI may be any supported by `lsst.daf.butler.ButlerURI`.
+This URI may be any supported by `lsst.resources.ResourcePath`.
 In the case that the pipeline resides in a file located on a filesystem accessible by the machine that will be processing the `Pipeline` (i.e. a file URI), there is no need to preface the URI with ``file://``, a bare file path is assumed to be a file based URI.